All automationsAutomations in Home Assistant allow you to automatically respond to things that happen in and around your home.

 |Attributes||Extra data related to the device and/or current state.||

 State changes can be used as the source of triggers and the current state can be used in conditions.

 light.turn_on is capable of turning on any light in your system.
-Services can be passed parameters to for example tell which device to turn on or what color to use.
+Parameters can be passed to a service to indicate, for example, which device to activate or which color to use.

 Now that you’ve got a sneak peek of what is possible, it’s time to get your feet wet and create your first automation.